nathan-andosen/html-parser/README.md

 # ToDo

-1. Add in a clean() function.
-This function will have options to:
+1. Add in more unit tests

-* remove empty tags
-* remove text nodes that are just whitespace, tabs, new lines and so on

 2. Add in a flattenText() function.
 This will flatten many nested text nodes into one text node.